denham-ed/adventure_capital/README.md

 ## Features

 ### Input Validation
+**Yes/No Answers**

+When the user is prompted for a yes/no answer (show as 'y'/'n') the will be unable to preoceed until they have given the required answer.
+It is not case sensitive.

+**Names**

+Usernames cannot be empty strings or strings comprised of just spaces, but allow letters and numbers.
+This reflects not only the prevalnce of non-alphabetical characters in usernames but also several examples where legal names include digits.
+There is no currently no length limit.

 ### Hints
 To assist with guessing more remote and lesser known capitals, the player can opt to have hints (providing the continent and country of the city) after 5 and 10 unsuccessful guesses

 ### Logo
 The ASCII image of the world map acts as a eye-catching introduction to new players and immediately indicates the subject of the game.
+The original was sourced from [ASCII ART](https://ascii.co.uk/art/world) and credit belongs to *Brice Wellington from Winston Smith*.

 ### Colour Print
-[Rich](https://rich.readthedocs.io/en/stable/introduction.html#:~:text=Rich%20is%20a%20Python%20library,in%20a%20more%20readable%20way.) is used throughout this project to add colour to key text
+[Rich](https://rich.readthedocs.io/en/stable/introduction.html#:~:text=Rich%20is%20a%20Python%20library,in%20a%20more%20readable%20way.) is used throughout this project to add colour to key text.
+This programem uses a custom function that defines a style by keyword (eg. intro, warning etc) and prints the text to the user.
+This helps keep the text styling consistent by assigning a clear meaning to each type.

 ### Geodesic Functions
 The geodesic functions (determining the distance and bearing) in this programme are handled by the library [GeographicLib](https://geographiclib.sourceforge.io/html/python/code.html#module-geographiclib.geodesic)